 Paraquad support groups empower people with disabilities to explore options and solve problems regarding any life-changing experiences.
 Topics can include adjusting to a newly acquired disability, changes in living arrangements or learning to use community services more effectively.

-Participants are paired with well-adjusted peer consultants who have similar disabilities.
-Participants and peer consultants share their personal experience and the peer consultant acts as a mentor.
+Participants are paired with well-adjusted peer mentors who have similar disabilities.
+Participants and peer mentors share their personal experiences.

 Paraquad’s support groups provide participants with information and resources as well as opportunities to participate in social activities.
 There are several different support groups that cover general, everyday life.